tranhuynhthanglong/ICCA/README.md

 * LUIS_URL: please provide the LUIS AI Endpoint URL which you used to train for classification purpose.
 * MailAddress: your email address that the robot will work with.
 * MailFolder: your email folder that the robot will work with.
-* MailPassword (IMAP only): if you retreive email via IMAP, please provide email password.
+* MailPassword (IMAP only): if you retrieve email via IMAP, please provide email password.
-* MailServer (IMAP only): if you retreive email via IMAP, please provide IMAP mail server.
+* MailServer (IMAP only): if you retrieve email via IMAP, please provide IMAP mail server.
-* MailPort (IMAP only): if you retreive email via IMAP, please provide IMAP mail port.
+* MailPort (IMAP only): if you retrieve email via IMAP, please provide IMAP mail port.
 * SalesforceConsumerKey: please provide Salesforce Consumer Key, please see Getting Started section to know how to obtain it.
 * SalesforceConsumerSecret: please provide Salesforce Consumer Secret, please see Getting Started section to know how to obtain it.
 * SalesforceSecurityToken: please provide Salesforce Security Token, please see Getting Started section to know how to obtain it.
-* SalesforcePassword: please provide your Salesforce password for log in.
+* SalesforcePassword: please provide your Salesforce password for login.
-* SalesforceUsername: please provide your Salesforce username for log in.
+* SalesforceUsername: please provide your Salesforce username for login.
 * Output MailList/CaseList (optional): the output will be in DataTable type.

 ## Development note